arjunkhara/Unreal-Engine-Fire-Fighter-Game-Repo/readme.md

 The basic components of sound are: 3D position; velocity (Doppler effect); ear separation; ear geometry; and the speaker system in use (e.g. 5.1 speaker system, Dolby Surround Sound, headphones etc.).
 How one is experiencing / hearing the sound affects how the sound is designed.
 Sound travel in waves and these waves move in phases, which regulates how the sound is experienced.

+Sounds coming from up or down are experienced differently.
+Sound coming from top comes directly to the listener whereas sound coming from down is absorbed into the ground.
+In games, this effect is created by using filters.
+Similarly, sound spaces create different experiences.
+In a church the sound is different from that in cupboard.
+The time delay is an important factor, which is why church music is played slower.
+Likewise, a football stadium will have a different sound speed and will correspondingly affect the acoustic.